hackclubium/Vertex/README.md

 ### Linux

-Requires XCB and Cairo development headers (no GTK, no Pango, no fontconfig — Vertex does its own windowing, rasterizing, and text rendering on Linux; Cairo is kept only for `<canvas>`).
+Requires XCB and Cairo development headers.
+No GTK, Pango, or fontconfig — Vertex does its own windowing, rasterizing, and text rendering on Linux.
+Cairo is kept only for `<canvas>`.

 ```sh
 sudo apt-get install -y build-essential cmake libxcb1-dev libcairo2-dev libcurl4-openssl-dev pkg-config